Installing and Using Tailwind CSS 4.0

 Conclusion

 Tailwind CSS is very flexible to install and use.
-You can use the Playground in your browser for testing, create a quick prototype using the Play CDN, or use the CLI to install it locally in your project.
+You can use the Playground in your browser for testing, create a quick prototype using the Play CDN, or use the CLI to install it locally for your project.